For whom is the Dutch Crystallographic Society?

 The NVK aims to bring together people from different disciplines that use

 X-ray-, neutron- or electron-diffraction to investigate the atomic and/or molecular structure of crystals, interfaces, materials and biomolecules.
 The society has its own website and its own mailing list to keep members informed about upcoming events.
-NVK is the Dutch representation to the European Association and the International Union of Crystallography and as such serves as a contact point for the International Union of Crystallography (IUCr) and the European Association of Crystallography (ECA).
+NVK is the Dutch representation to the International Union of Crystallography (IUCr) and the European Association of Crystallography (ECA) serves as a contact point for these associations.

 Every year the NVK organises meetings in which different aspects of diffraction and crystallography are addressed in a number of lectures.
 Usually one or more international lecturers are invited for this event.